About the Program

 Complaints

-The program director will annually ensure that a complaint guideline, including who to contact regarding a complaint and a non-retaliation statement, will be accessible on the program webpage, in the program Clinical Education Handbook, Operational Manual, and on the program Employer of Graduate Survey.
-This complaint information will include the contact information for the program director, department chair, and for CAPTE.
+The program director will annually ensure that a complaint guideline, including who to contact regarding a complaint and a non-retaliation statement, is accessible on the program webpage, in the program Clinical Education Handbook, Operational Manual, and on the program Employer of Graduate Survey.
+This complaint information includes the contact information for the program director, department chair, and for CAPTE.
 When a complaint is filed with the program director, the program director will inform the department chair and will respond to the complaint within one week.
 Records of program complaints will be maintained by the program director.

 Step 1: Instructor Level